 The School Counseling Internship II is a one-semester, 300-hour minimum, supervised counseling experience within the context of an approved school placement.
 The course is designed to help interns master all aspects of the role and functioning of a professional school counselor.
 Interns will integrate and apply the knowledge, skills, and dispositions learned in previous program coursework to implement comprehensive, developmental, and collaborative school counseling programs.
 Interns will serve in individual and group counseling sessions with a minimum of 225 hours of direct service with students involving assessment, intervention, and evaluation.
 Audio or audio-visual recordings are used to develop skills in conceptualizing cases and selecting and implementing appropriate interventions.
 The application of ethical and legal issues in counseling is reviewed.
 The course culminates in the graduate student's portfolio presentation and an evaluation of his/her counseling performance throughout the internship.
-Prerequisites: CN 744 Crisis Intervention and Conflict Resolution, CN 767 Internship I: School Counseling, a cumulative GPA of at least 3.0, and a recommendation from the Internship I instructor and onsite supervisor.
+Prerequisites: CN 744 Crisis Intervention and Conflict Resolution, a grade of B or better in CN 767 Internship I: School Counseling, a cumulative GPA of at least 3.0, and positive recommendations from the Internship I instructor and onsite supervisor.

-CN 775 Seminar: Community Counseling
+CN 775 Seminar: Structure and Organization of Community Counseling

 This purpose of this course is to prepare students for careers as counselors in community and agency settings.
 The course will examine the historical and socio-cultural foundations of community counseling, the settings in which community counselors practice, and organizational/business concerns.
 The course will examine the roles and responsibilities of community counselors, client characteristics and needs, including diversity issues, and supervision.
 The course will address ethics, credentialing, licensing, and professional identities of counselors.
-Prerequisites: CN 716 Lifespan Development and Counseling: Integration, CN 718 Psychopathology, and CN 724 Counseling Methods and Ethics.
+Prerequisites: CN 716 Lifespan Development Counseling: and An Integration, CN 718 Psychopathology, and CN 724 Counseling Methods and Ethics.